hirosystems/docs/docs/tutorials/testing-contracts.md

 ### Initializing a client

 At the test start, we are initializing a contract instance `helloWorldClient` and a provider that simulates interactions with the Stacks 2.0 blockchain.
-If this wwas in a production environment, the contract instance would be the equivalent of a contract deployed to the blockchain.
+If this was in a production environment, the contract instance would be the equivalent of a contract deployed to the blockchain.
 The provider would be the Stacks blockchain.

 ```js
 let helloWorldClient: Client;